E-commerce

 April 8, 2026

-The question “how to increase the conversion rate?” comes up in almost every e-commerce team.
-The traffic is there, campaigns are running, content is being published, but revenue is growing more slowly than expected.
+The question « how to increase the conversion rate » comes up in almost every e-commerce team.
+The traffic is there, the campaigns are running, the content is being published, but revenue is growing more slowly than expected.
 In many cases, the problem does not come from a single blocking point.
-It comes from a set of small frictions: an unclear marketing promise, a product page that is too thin, fees revealed too late, a painful mobile checkout, or a lack of reassurance at the wrong moment.
+It comes from a set of small frictions: a vague marketing promise, a product page that is too thin, fees revealed too late, a painful mobile checkout, or a lack of reassurance at the wrong moment.

 This guide answers the question directly.
-Not with a list of out-of-context recipes, but with a realistic order of action: better qualify traffic, clarify the offer, simplify the journey, reassure in the right place, treat mobile seriously, then test what deserves to be decided.
+Not with a list of tips out of context, but with a realistic order of action: qualify the traffic better, clarify the offer, simplify the journey, reassure people in the right place, take mobile seriously, then test what is worth deciding on.
 The goal is not only to increase a percentage.
-The goal is to increase cleaner revenue, more profitable and more sustainable.
+The goal is to increase a cleaner revenue, more profitable and more sustainable.

-If you are looking for where to start, keep this idea in mind: conversion rarely increases thanks to a single spectacular effect.
-It more often rises when several visible frictions disappear in the right order.
+If you're looking for where to start, keep this idea in mind: conversion rarely goes up because of a single spectacular isolated effect.
+It rises more often when several visible frictions disappear in the right order.

 Summary

-First of all: define what you really want to increase
+First and foremost: define what you really want to increase

-Before trying to increase the conversion rate, you need to know which conversion you are trying to raise.
-In e-commerce, this may refer to orders, add-to-carts, checkout starts, leads, trials, or quotes.
-Many teams talk about “conversion” as a single metric, then realize too late that they were not all optimizing the same stage.
+Before trying to increase the conversion rate, you need to know which conversion you are trying to improve.
+In e-commerce, this may be orders, add-to-carts, checkout starts, leads, trials, or quotes.
+Many teams talk about « conversion » as if it were a single metric, then discover too late that they were not all optimizing the same stage.

-The first clarification is therefore to choose a primary conversion and a few secondary indicators.
+The first clarification step is therefore to choose a primary conversion and a few secondary metrics.
 For example:

-• Secondary indicators: add-to-cart, checkout start, average cart value, return rate.
+Secondary metrics : add-to-cart, checkout start, average cart value, return rate.

-A campaign can increase add-to-carts and decrease orders if the traffic is poorly qualified.
-A checkout improvement can increase orders while decreasing average cart value.
-A promotion can increase the displayed rate but hurt margin.
-Without a clear definition, you may think conversion is improving while revenue quality is deteriorating.
+A campaign can increase add-to-carts and decrease orders if traffic is poorly qualified.
+A checkout improvement can increase orders while lowering average cart value.
+A promotion can raise the displayed rate, but hurt margin.
+Without a clear definition, you may believe that conversion is improving when revenue quality is deteriorating.

-Marketing, leadership, support, and operations must read the same numbers with the same vocabulary.
-To frame the indicators, our article on e-commerce conversion rate definitions helps establish stable foundations before launching more visible initiatives.
+Marketing, management, support, and operations must read the same numbers with the same vocabulary.
+To frame the metrics, our article on e-commerce conversion rate definitions helps establish stable foundations before launching more visible projects.

-First lever: attract traffic that is closer to making a purchase
+First lever: attract traffic closer to making a purchase

-You can’t sustainably increase the conversion rate if a large share of traffic is not aligned with the offer.
-This is often the most underestimated lever.
-A perfect page will convert poorly if the visitor wasn’t the right one to begin with, or if the campaign promise doesn’t match what they discover on the site.
+You cannot sustainably increase the conversion rate if a large share of traffic is not aligned with the offer.
+It is often the most underestimated lever.
+A perfect page will convert poorly if the visitor was not the right one to begin with, or if the campaign promise does not match what they discover on the site.

-• Very low reading time despite expensive campaigns.
+Very low time on page despite costly campaigns.

-• Large gap between new visitors and returning customers.
+A large gap between new visitors and repeat customers.

-• Mismatch between the advertising message and the actual price, timeline, or offer.
+Mismatch between the ad message and the price, lead time, or actual offer.

 How to fix it

-Channel differences also matter.
+Differences by channel matter too.
 Informational SEO traffic, email, retargeting, and cold social campaigns do not arrive with the same level of intent.
-So you need to read conversion by source and by segment.
-The Shopify guide on e-commerce conversion rate also reminds us that overall comparisons have little value if you forget the traffic context.
+You therefore need to read conversion by source and by segment.
+The Shopify guide on e-commerce conversion rate also notes that overall comparisons have little value if you forget the traffic context.

-A team thinks its product page is under-converting.
+A team thinks its product page is underperforming.
 In reality, the campaign is sending very broad traffic with a promise that is too vague.
-Once the campaign angle is narrowed and the landing page is better aligned, the rate goes back up without major changes to the funnel.
+Once the campaign angle is narrowed and the landing page better aligned, the rate rises without any major change to the funnel.

-Second lever: clarify the offer and value proposition
+Second lever: clarify the offer and the value proposition

-A visitor converts more easily when they quickly understand what you sell, for whom, with what main benefit, and under what conditions.
+A visitor converts more easily when they very quickly understand what you sell, for whom, with what main benefit and under what conditions.
 Many pages lose conversions not because they are ugly, but because they are ambiguous.
-Too many promises, not enough hierarchy, or a message centered on the brand instead of the customer’s problem.
+Too many promises, not enough hierarchy, or a message centered on the brand instead of the customer problem.

 What must be clear in a few seconds

-• Why now: main benefit, gain, proof, or genuine urgency.
+Why now: main benefit, gain, proof, or real urgency.

-• Under what conditions: price, timeline, delivery, returns, demo, trial.
+Under what conditions: price, timeline, delivery, return, demo, trial.

 Avoid message overload

-A page that tries to say everything often says the essentials poorly.
-If your hero section, benefit blocks, social proof, FAQs, and CTAs tell five different stories, conversion drops because the user has to reconstruct the meaning of the journey on their own.
+A page that tries to say everything often says the essentials badly.
+If your hero section, benefit blocks, social proof, FAQs and CTAs tell five different stories, conversion drops because the user has to reconstruct the meaning of the journey themselves.

 Clarity also matters for complex offers

-For technical products, subscriptions, B2B offers, or large catalogs, clarity becomes even more important.
+For technical products, subscriptions, B2B offers or large catalogs, clarity becomes even more important.
 The visitor must know what to expect before committing.
-For Qstomy, for example, the positioning must remain clear: AI sales and support agent for e-commerce, not just a generic chatbot.
-The clearer the value proposition, the faster the right audience moves forward.
+For Qstomy, for example, the positioning must remain legible: AI sales and support agent for e-commerce, not just a generic chatbot.
+The clearer the proposition, the faster the right audience moves forward.

 Third lever: strengthen product pages and key pages

-A large part of conversions is decided before the cart stage.
+A large part of conversions is decided even before the cart.
 Product pages, offer pages, landing pages, and sometimes comparison pages absorb most objections.
 If these pages are too weak, the rest of the funnel works with a handicap.

 What often increases conversion on a product page

-• Useful visuals: detail, context, scale, usage, short video when relevant.
+Useful visuals: detail, context, scale, usage, short video if relevant.

-• Credible proof: nuanced reviews, demonstrations, use cases, answers to frequent objections.
+Credible proof: nuanced reviews, demonstrations, use cases, answers to common objections.

-Buying guides, FAQs, support pages, and reassurance content are not “outside conversion.”
-When well linked, they reduce cognitive load before adding to cart.
-Good internal linking prevents visitors from leaving to check elsewhere what your site could answer on its own.
+Buying guides, FAQs, support pages, and reassurance content are not "outside conversion."
+When properly linked, they reduce cognitive load before adding to cart.
+Good internal linking prevents the visitor from leaving to check elsewhere what your site could answer itself.

-Google emphasizes, through its recommendations on helpful content, that good content must help the user.
-That is exactly what a page that converts does: it helps people decide, not just read.
+Google emphasizes, through its recommendations on the helpful content, that good content should help the user.
+That's exactly what a page that converts does: it helps decide, not just read.

 Example

-If visitors still hesitate about the return policy, adding a clear sentence near the CTA or a well-placed FAQ block can do more than changing the color of the add-to-cart button.
+If visitors are still hesitating about the return policy, adding a clear sentence near the CTA or a well-placed FAQ block can do more than changing the color of the add-to-cart button.

 Once purchase intent is formed, the user wants to move forward without surprises.
-This is where many conversions are lost: fees discovered late, forced account creation, missing payment methods, heavy forms, vague error messages.
-Research from the Baymard Institute has long shown that these causes remain among the most significant.
+This is where many conversions are lost: fees discovered late, forced account creation, missing payment methods, cumbersome forms, vague error messages.
+Research by the Baymard Institute has long shown that these causes remain among the most important.

-2. Offer guest checkout: especially for a first purchase.
+Offer guest checkout: especially for the first purchase.

-4. Adapt payment options: according to the country, average cart value, and customers’ actual habits.
+Adapt payments: according to the country, average order value, and customers' actual habits.

-5. Clarify errors: the user should immediately understand what to correct.
+Clarify errors: the user should immediately understand what to fix.

-An exit at the payment stage is not always a refusal to pay.
-It can be caused by slowness, discomfort, doubt, or the absence of an expected payment method.
-That is why our guide on checkout conversion usefully complements this section by detailing funnel frictions.
+Leaving at the payment stage is not always a refusal to pay.
+It can be caused by slowness, discomfort, doubt, or the absence of a preferred payment method.
+That is why our guide on checkout conversion usefully complements this section by detailing funnel friction.

 The right order

-If your main leakage is between cart and payment, start with checkout before reworking the homepage.
-Fixing the last major friction often yields a faster return than a broader, more diffuse upstream project.
+If your main leak is between cart and payment, start with the checkout before reworking the homepage.
+Fixing the last major friction often delivers a faster return than a broader upstream project.

-Fifth lever: treat mobile as a channel in its own right
+Fifth lever: treat mobile as a fully-fledged channel

 Mobile often accounts for the majority of sessions, but it is also more fragile: smaller screen, intrusive keyboard, interruptions, variable network, shorter attention span.
-If you’re trying to increase conversion rate without looking at mobile’s share in your drop-offs, you’re often missing a major lever.
+If you are looking to increase conversion rate without looking at mobile's share in your exits, you are often missing a major lever.

-• Quality of validations: visible errors, immediate feedback, clear progress.
+Quality of validations: visible errors, immediate feedback, clear progression.

 Performance and perceived experience

-Google uses Core Web Vitals as user experience benchmarks.
+Google uses the Core Web Vitals as experience benchmarks.
 A satisfactory LCP is 2.5 seconds or less, and a satisfactory INP is 200 milliseconds or less.
-These thresholds do not guarantee high conversion, but they help objectively identify pages that are too slow or too heavy.
+These thresholds do not guarantee high conversion, but they help to objectively identify pages that are too slow or too heavy.

 Test on real devices

-Responsive design viewed on a large screen is not enough.
+Responsive behavior seen on a large screen is not enough.
 Test on several real phones, with different screen sizes and imperfect network conditions.
-Many mobile conversion issues do not appear in a comfortable desktop environment.
+Many mobile conversion problems do not appear in a comfortable desktop environment.

 Sixth lever: building trust at the right time

 Conversion rarely increases without trust.
-Visitors want to feel they understand what they are buying, how much they are paying, what happens next, and who can help them if something goes wrong.
-This trust is not built by stacking badges.
+The visitor wants to feel that they understand what they are buying, how much they are paying, what happens next, and who can help if something goes wrong.
+This trust is not built by piling up badges.
 It is built through credible clarity.

 The signals that matter most

-• Credible social proof: reviews, customer cases, demos, references.
+Credible social proof: reviews, customer case studies, demos, references.

 Avoid gimmicks

-Artificial urgency, fake counters, or low-credibility labels can sometimes produce a short-term effect, but they damage trust.
-An increase in conversion achieved at the cost of more disputes or returns is not real progress.
+Artificial urgency, fake counters, or unconvincing labels can sometimes produce a short-term effect, but they damage trust.
+A conversion increase achieved at the cost of more disputes or returns is not real progress.

 Reassure differently depending on the stage

 At the top of the funnel, the user is mainly trying to understand.
-At the bottom of the funnel, they want reassurance.
-The right information at the right time increases conversion more reliably than repeating the same message everywhere.
+At the bottom of the funnel, they want to be reassured.
+The right information at the right time increases conversion more reliably than the same message repeated everywhere.

 Seventh lever: use useful tests and hypotheses

-Increasing the conversion rate does not mean testing everything all the time.
-A/B tests make sense when you have enough traffic, a clear hypothesis, and an isolatable change.
+Increasing conversion rate doesn’t mean constantly testing everything.
+A/B tests make sense when you have enough traffic, a clear hypothesis, and an isolable change.
 Otherwise, they can create a false sense of rigor.

 When a test is worth it

-• You have a real signal: a drop at a step, a repeated objection, observed behavior.
+You have a real signal: a drop at a step, repeated objection, observed behavior.

-• The variant addresses a plausible cause, not an aesthetic preference.
+The variation addresses a plausible cause, not an aesthetic preference.

-• You have a safeguard: average order value, margin, returns, support tickets.
+You have a guardrail: average order value, margin, returns, support tickets.

 A mobile bug, a missing payment method, hidden fees, or misleading copy do not need a test to justify a fix.
 These are obvious frictions.
-Good use of CRO also means knowing when not to turn a clear problem into an unnecessary experiment.
+Good CRO also means knowing when not to turn a clear problem into unnecessary experimentation.

-Optimization becomes stronger when each change documents what was learned: for which segment, with what effect, and with what trade-offs.
-This is what then makes it possible to improve true conversion rate optimization, beyond a one-off gain.
+Optimization becomes more powerful when each change documents what was learned: for which segment, with what effect, and with what trade-offs.
+This is what then makes it possible to improve real conversion rate optimization, beyond a one-time gain.

-Eighth lever: linking conversion, margin, and quality of revenue
+Eighth lever: linking conversion, margin, and revenue quality

-Increasing conversion only makes sense if revenue quality holds up.
-A very aggressive discount can raise the rate, but attract low-profit customers.
-An overly optimistic promise can win orders and become costly in support, cancellations, or returns.
-A good reading of conversion must therefore remain connected to economic reality.
+Improving conversion only makes sense if revenue quality holds up.
+A very aggressive discount can increase the rate, but attract unprofitable customers.
+An overly optimistic promise can win orders and cost dearly in support, cancellations, or returns.
+A good read of conversion must therefore stay tied to economic reality.

-• Average order value : is the rate rising at the cost of a lower basket?
+Average order value: does the rate rise at the expense of a lower basket?

-• Net margin : does the apparent gain withstand discounts, fees, and returns?
+Net margin: does the apparent gain hold up once discounts, fees, and returns are accounted for?

 The right trade-off

-A mature team often prefers a slightly slower but healthier improvement over a rapid spike that damages profitability.
+A mature team often prefers an improvement that is a bit slower, but healthier, over a quick spike that damages profitability.
 This is also what makes conversion sustainable: the marketing promise, the site experience, and operational execution remain aligned.

-Ninth lever: use support and AI to dispel doubts
+Ninth lever: use support and AI to address doubts

-A significant share of non-conversions comes from unanswered questions: size, compatibility, stock, delivery, returns, lead time, usage, installation.
-If the user cannot find the answer in time, they postpone their decision or go check elsewhere.
+A significant share of non-conversions comes from unanswered questions: size, compatibility, stock, delivery, returns, timing, use, installation.
+If the user does not find the answer in time, they postpone their decision or go check elsewhere.
 To increase conversion, you also need to reduce the time between the question and the answer.

-Qstomy plays precisely this role: an AI sales and support agent connected to the catalog, policies, and site content.
-It can answer common objections, recommend a product, reassure users about delivery or returns, then hand off to a human with context if needed.
+Qstomy plays exactly this role: an AI sales and support agent connected to the catalog, policies, and site content.
+It can answer common objections, recommend a product, reassure customers about delivery or returns, then hand off to a human with context if needed.

-Where should you start if you want quick results?
+Where should you start if you want a quick result?

-When everything seems like a priority, it’s better to start again from a simple order:
+When everything seems a priority, it's better to start again from a simple order:

-3. Isolate mobile: that’s often where the biggest gaps are hidden.
+Isolate mobile: that's often where the biggest gaps hide.

-4. Remove obvious friction: hidden fees, overly long forms, impossible-to-find support.
+Remove obvious frictions: hidden fees, overly heavy forms, support impossible to find.

 If you only have one project to start this week, choose the one that combines three criteria: high impact, already visible friction, and reasonable effort.
 In many stores, that project is neither the logo nor the homepage.
 It's a decision area much closer to the sale.

-A brand sees decent traffic and good add-to-cart rates, but a sharp drop before payment, especially on mobile.
+A brand sees decent traffic and a good add-to-cart rate, but a steep drop before payment, especially on mobile.
 The right first project is not a new campaign page.
-It is simplifying mobile checkout, making fees visible, and reassuring customers about returns.
+It's simplifying the mobile checkout, making fees visible, and reassuring customers about returns.

 Summary, sources and FAQ